kowalpy/Robot-Framework-FTP-Library/README.md

 - Python 3 support by Dirk Richter
 - New Keyword Dir Names

+Version 1.6 released on 10th of January 2018

+What's new in release 1.6:
+- fixed session closing by Antonpaa

 ## Installation
 - run command: **pip install robotframework-ftplibrary**